inasafe/inasafe-doc/docs/source/user-docs/application-help/batch_runner.rst

-For advanced users there is also the ability to batch run python scripts using this tool, but this should be considered an **experimental** feature still at this stage.
+For advanced users there is also the ability to batch run python scripts using this tool, but this should be considered an **experimental** feature currently.

 Before running the Batch Runner you might want to use the :ref:`tb_save_scenario` tool to first save some scenarios on which you can let the batch runner do its work.
 This tool lets you run saved scenarios in one go.
-It lets you select scenarios or let run all scenarios in one go.
+It lets you select scenarios or run all scenarios in one go.